Loss-of-earnings recalculation payments

 I heard about adjustments to loss-of-earnings calculation.
 I haven’t received a letter for my business.
 Will I be receiving anything?

-We are sending letters to every person and every business impacted by the error.
-If your business has not received a letter from us by October 2023, you are likely not impacted.
+We sent letters to every person and business impacted by the error.
+If your business didn’t receive a letter from us by October 2023, you’re likely not impacted.

 How does this affect impacted Schedule 1 businesses who have overpaid claims from January 1998 and December 2017?

-There may also be an adjustment to their premium rates for 2020, 2021, 2022 and 2023 in the fall as this loss-of-earnings adjustment falls within the premium rate setting window.
+There may also be an adjustment to their premium rates for 2020 to 2024 if this loss-of-earnings adjustment falls within the premium rate setting window.

 How does this affect impacted Schedule 1 businesses who have underpaid claims from January 1998 and December 2017?